baychub/open_model_zoo/demos/gaze_estimation_demo/README.md

 ## Selecting Sample Media

 For demo input video files you may refer to [Media Files Available for Demos](../../README.md#Media-Files-Available-for-Demos).
+Choose a video with a face where the person looks in different directions.

 ## Running